thegetty/inventories-and-surveys/content/part-ii/chapter-7.md

 >
 > D. that have yielded, or may be likely to yield, information important in prehistory or history

 ### Historic Context Statements and the Multiple Property Documentation Approach

 A historic context statement is a narrative, technical document specific to the field of historic preservation.
 Contexts organize information about important trends, patterns, and topics significant to the development history of a defined geographic area into themes, and then relate those themes to property types that share common physical and associative attributes.

-Historic context-based surveys are the foundation of preservation planning in the United States.
+Historic context–based surveys are the foundation of preservation planning in the United States.
 They provide a framework for establishing preservation goals and priorities and ensure consistency in resource identification and evaluation.
 Contexts can address a single theme and property type, such as Midcentury Modern residential architecture, or can provide a comprehensive summary of all aspects of history of an area.

 The multiple property documentation (MPD) approach developed by the NPS is the format most used for context-based surveys in the United States ({% cite 'National Park Service 1999' %}).
 Although designed to streamline the nomination of properties related by theme to the National Register, the MPD approach is also highly effective in conducting heritage surveys, particularly at a large scale.
 This approach provides a narrative discussion of themes; identifies and describes property types that represent the themes; and, importantly, provides specific guidance and comparative analysis regarding the physical characteristics, associative qualities, and aspects of integrity a property must have to be an important example of a property type and eligible for designation.